-The player has between fifty-five and seventy seconds (depending on the game's 'Dip' settings) to catch up with the fleeing criminal, then the same time period again to repeatedly ram into the criminal's car until it is too damaged to drive.
+The player has between fifty-five and seventy seconds (depending on the game's Dip switch; factory setting = 60 seconds) to catch up with the fleeing criminal(s), then the same time period again to repeatedly ram into the criminal's car until it is too damaged to drive.
 The criminal's car is constantly moving away, so if the player repeatedly crashes or drives too slowly, the criminal will escape and the game ends.

-" features forked junctions offering players a choice of routes.
+As with Sega's seminal "Out Run", "Chase H.Q." features forked junctions offering players a choice of routes.
 In this game, however, the route selected is only a temporary diversion and dictates how quickly the criminal is caught up with.
 The player's Porsche is equipped with a limited number of turbo boosts, when used a turbo boost pushes the car to incredible speeds, at the expense of control.
 The turbos must be used wisely if the player is to have a chance of capturing the criminal before the time limit expires.

 The game consists of five levels, each with its own villain to capture.

 The game's villains and the cars they drive are:

 1. Ralph, the Idaho Slasher (white Lotus Esprit type 82)